GraceChilas/AWS-re-Start-Journey/Projects/3D E-commerce Platform/README.md

-# Static Website Project
+# 3D E-Commerce Platform Architecture

 ## Description
-This project demonstrates hosting a static website using AWS services.
+This project demonstrates the design of the cloud architecture using AWS services to support the 3D application and meet key business and technical requirements.

 ## Concepts Demonstrated
+- Why each AWS service was chosen
-- Static website hosting
+-
-- Cloud architecture basics
+- How the architecture meets the 5 requirements
+  *High Avaiability
+  *scalability
+  *Performance
+  *Security
+  *Cost Optimization
-- Deployment principles
+-
+- Design trade-offs or challenges